aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 to issue `kubectl` commands.

 The default behavior of this library is to use this custom resource in order to retain programmatic control over the cluster.
-In order words: to allow you to define Kubernetes resources in your CDK code instead of having to manage your Kubernetes applications through a separate system.
+In other words: to allow you to define Kubernetes resources in your CDK code instead of having to manage your Kubernetes applications through a separate system.